zeek/zeek/frameworks/netcontrol.rst

 if any :zeek:see:`NetControl::rule_policy` hook uses ``break``, the rule will be discarded before further processing.

-Here is a simple example which tells Bro to discard all rules for connections originating from the 192.168.* network:
+Here is a simple example which tells Zeek to discard all rules for connections originating from the 192.168.* network:

 .. literalinclude:: netcontrol-5-hook.zeek